fedimint/fedimint/docs/architecture.md

 A BFT consensus algorithm is used to agree on a set of consensus items.
 These consist of transactions submitted by clients and other data proposed by modules.
 This globally agreed-upon set is then split into module-specific items and transactions.
 Module specific items are given to the respective modules first to prepare them for the consensus round.

 After that the transactions are processed by checking that the sum of input amounts is greater or equalt to outputs plus fees.
-If that is the case the inputs and outputs are delegated to their respective module for processing.
-If any is deemed invalid by a module (e.g. invalid signature) the transaction is discarded.
+If that is the case, the inputs and outputs are delegated to their respective module for processing.
+If any part is deemed invalid by a module (e.g. invalid signature) the transaction is discarded.

 After all transactions have been processed the next consensus proposal is prepared.
 It consists of transactions submitted by clients and module specific items.

 ## Modules
-Each module defines an **input**, **output** and **consensus item** type.
+Each module defines an **input**, **output**, and **consensus item** type.
 Modules also keep their own state using the same key-value store as MiniMint.
 See the [database documentation](database.md) for more information.

 | Module     | Input      | Output        | Consensus Items                                                                        |
 |------------|------------|---------------|----------------------------------------------------------------------------------------|